Area 5A – Notes

 ‘Fred Sander’ at 5A-028 and 5A-029 are both wrong.
 ‘Fred Sander’ is a fimbriated semi-double red, as it correctly is at 5B-010.

-‘Heckla’ is given in the Register as a synonym for ‘Arajishi’ and an orthographic variant of ‘Hécla’, both of which are red.
-My suspicion is that both of these are ‘Charles Colbert’ or perhaps one of the related Waterhouse varieties.
+‘Charles Colbert’ (5A-033 & 5A-034) were labelled ‘Hekla’, given in the Register as a synonym for ‘Arajishi’ and an orthographic variant of ‘Hécla’, both of which are red.
+I believe that both of these are ‘Charles Colbert’ and they are now labelled as such.
+THey are out of place in this European section, being of Australian origin.

-‘Lalla Rookh’ should be a formal double, pink marbled white, a virus variegated form of ‘L’Avvenire’.
+‘Lalla Rookh’ (5A-038) should be a formal double, pink marbled white, a virus variegated form of ‘L’Avvenire’.
 This is wrong.
+The plant of the same name at 5B-013 is very different and better matches the description.